Topics Map > •Accounts, Authenication & Passwords > -Accounts

 After successfully modifying your phone's name, not only will you see this from now on when managing devices, but it will also be how your phone is identified in the authentication dropdown.

 Select the red Trash Can icon to delete a phone or token device.

 Enroll New Device

 You can easily add new devices right from the Duo authentication prompt.

+Step 2: Choose an authentication method and complete two-factor authentication to begin adding your new device.
 If you're adding a new device to replace one that you previously activated for Duo Push, don't select the Duo Push authentication method on this page unless you still have the original device.
 If you don't have the original device but you have a new device with the same phone number, then you can authenticate with a phone call or SMS passcode.